 The d- and f-Block Elements Exemplar vs NCERT Textbook: Difficulty Comparison

-The Exemplar twists setups you have already met in the textbook.
-The shift is usually one of three kinds, shown below.
+The Exemplar twists setups you already met in the textbook, usually in one of these ways.

 | Setup | NCERT Textbook | Exemplar Twist |